Manage analysis servers

 Datapoint information recorded by monitors during the run.

-This is similar to regular Datapoints.
+This is similar to Datapoints.
 These events have a timestamps-value pair, along with added information about the event Name.

 These events contain the information stored from monitors during run, if any were configured.